Influencer marketing is already quite big and past its experimental phase. New players are entering every day since there’s a lot of money to be made.

 The content presented the resort as a ‘hidden’ gem that offers too much to explore.
-This is one of the few examples of a company hiring a photography influencer to get original content to show the world.
+This is one of the few examples of a company hiring a photography influencer to get original content to show to the world.

-Have a look at these nine photographers if you have interest in running a similar influencer campaign.
+Have a look at these nine photographers if you have an interest in running a similar influencer campaign.

 #3 FIJI Water Teams Up with Influencer Danielle Bernstein